LASS 2017: The London Anglo-Saxon Symposium

 Enquiries: Events Officer, Institute of English Studies, Senate House, Malet Street, London WC1E 7HU; Email: IESEvents@sas.ac.uk

-This conference is generously supported by Birkbeck, University of London, and the Society for the Study of Medieval Languages and Literature.
+This conference is generously supported by Birkbeck, University of London, University College London, King's College London, Royal Holloway, University of London and the Society for the Study of Medieval Languages and Literature.